 - Annual events like the Stagecoach Run Art Festival, during which the region’s artists welcome visitors into their homes and private studios.

 - Modern Day General Stores + Farm-to-Fork Restaurants, that display and sell art by local Catskills artists on the shelves and walls of their establishments.

 - Farmers’ Market, where you’ll find not only food items from local farmers, but wares from craftsmen like wood carvings, paintings, jewelry and sculptures.

 - Unique Venues like Bethel Woods Center for the Arts and West Kortright Centre, the first of which was the site of the 1969 Woodstock Festival and the other, a remodeled 19th-century country church situated in the region’s lush rolling hillsides.

 Wherever you go, you’ll find that art and culture are a constant fixture throughout the Catskills.

 In the Catskills, art and history are one in the same, as is the region’s influence on artwork and music created here.
 With numerous opportunities for connecting the dots between these elements, art lovers of all kinds will find something to be inspired by.

-See the very locations that inspired Thomas Cole’s breathtaking depictions of waterfalls and Frederic Church’s incredible landscapes along the Hudson River School Art Trail or at the Thomas Cole National Historic Site, and listen to chamber music as you’ve never heard it before thanks to the acoustics of Maverick Concerts’ 100-year-old concert hall in the forest – immersive artistic and cultural experiences are everywhere in the Catskills.
+See the very locations that inspired Thomas Cole’s breathtaking depictions of waterfalls, inspired Washington Irving's classic tale of Rip Van Winkle and Frederic Church’s incredible landscapes along the Hudson River School Art Trail or at the Thomas Cole National Historic Site, and listen to chamber music as you’ve never heard it before thanks to the acoustics of Maverick Concerts’ 100-year-old concert hall – immersive artistic and cultural experiences are everywhere in the Catskills.